 A few events take place on the BC Day long weekend, but most of them are on the Saturday and Sunday.
 Not so much happens on the holiday Monday.
 Below, though, are our top picks of things to do on the Monday.

-- Flyover Canada – the attraction at Canada Place where you can fly across the country in a multi-dimensional film.
+- Flyover at Canada Place – the attraction in downtown Vancouver where you can fly across the country in a multi-dimensional film.

 - Theatre Under the Stars – outdoor musical theatre in Stanley Park.